Yom Kippur: Confession

 As confession is a core aspect of repentance, confession (or vidui) is a major part of the Yom Kippur prayer services.
 A confession is recited ten times on Yom Kippur, twice in each of the five standard prayers.
-In each prayer service, the confession is recited once by the individual in their silent prayer, and again communally during the cantor's repetition of the Amidah.
+In each prayer service, the confession is recited once by the individual in their Amidah (silent prayer) and again communally during the cantor's repetition of the Amidah.
 (The Maariv prayer has no repetition, so the second confession is instead recited in the communal Selichot recitation which follows the silent prayer.)
 Confession is recited an 11th time by individuals in the Mincha prayer of Yom Kippur eve, before the beginning of the holiday, and in some communities this is repeated by the Chazzan.

 The Yom Kippur confession text consists of two parts: a short confession beginning with the word Ashamnu (אשמנו, 'we have sinned'), which is a series of words describing sin arranged according to the aleph-bet (Hebrew alphabetic order), and a long confession, beginning with the words Al Cheyt (על חטא, 'for the sin'), which is a set of 22 acrostics, in some communities double acrostics, also arranged according to the aleph-bet, enumerating a range of sins.
-Al Cheyt is omitted in both recitations of the confession in Neilah.
+Al Cheyt is omitted in both recitations of the confession in Ne'ila.

 In Reform Judaism

 Reform synagogues generally experience their largest attendance of the year on Yom Kippur and Rosh Hashanah for worship services.
-The prayer philosophy of Reform, as described in the introduction of the movement's High Holy Day prayerbook, Mishkan HaNefesh, is to reflect "varied theological approaches that enable a diverse congregation to share religious experience... with a commitment to Reform tradition, as well as [to] the larger Jewish tradition."
+The prayer philosophy of Reform, as described in the introduction of the movement's High Holy Day prayerbook, Mishkan Hanefesh, is to reflect "varied theological approaches that enable a diverse congregation to share religious experience... with a commitment to Reform tradition, as well as [to] the larger Jewish tradition."
 A central feature of these Reform services is the rabbinic sermon.
-"For more than a century and a half in the Reform Movement," writes Rabbi Lance Sussman, "High Holiday sermons were among the most anticipated events in synagogue life, especially on the eve of Rosh Hashanah and Kol Nidre night."
+"For more than a century and a half in the Reform Movement," writes Rabbi Lance J. Sussman, "High Holiday sermons were among the most anticipated events in synagogue life, especially on the eve of Rosh Hashanah and Kol Nidre night."